-The Association purchases loan volume from other System and non-System entities to generate additional earnings and diversify risk related to existing commodities financed and our geographic area served.
-In addition, we sell a portion of certain large loans to other System and non-System entities to reduce risk and comply with lending limits we have established.
+The Association purchases loan volume from other System and non-System entities to diversify risk related to existing commodities financed within our geographic area served, resulting in additional income for the ACA.
+In addition, we sell a portion of certain large loans to other System and non-System entities to reduce risk and comply with internal lending limits we have established.
 Our volume of participations purchased and sold as of March 31 are reflected in the following table.

-As of March 31 2020 2019

-Purchased loans \$ 1,619,676 \$ 1,239,729
+March 31 2021 2020 Purchased participations \$ 1,920,721 \$ 1,619,676 Sold participations \$ 1,106,214 \$ 1,066,878

-Sold loans \$ 1,066,878 \$ 947,057